Rust-GPU/SPIRV-Tools/porting-plan.md

 - Validate interface linkage for variables and descriptor sets/bindings where applicable per environment.
 - Wire the Rust validator through FFI/CLI as the default path (behind a feature flag) once the above checks and layout parity are in place, backed by mirrored gtest/integration coverage.

-## Upcoming Milestone: Layout Ordering Parity
-Tighten layout ordering to match the C++ validator’s section/decoration ordering rules.

-Tasks for this milestone:
-- Enforce capability/extension ordering relative to debug/names/annotations and module layout (no late section regressions), including conditional extensions/capabilities.
-- Add decoration ordering/category checks that remain in the C++ tables (e.g., per-target-env decoration placement quirks) with paired text/binary regressions.
-- Keep ValidModule caching wired through FFI/CLI for these ordering checks to avoid reparsing/renumbering.

-## Upcoming Milestone: Validator Parity Rollout
+## Active Milestone: Validator Parity Rollout
 Run the full C++ validation suites with the Rust path forced on, close remaining gaps, and prepare to flip the default.

 Tasks for this milestone:
-- Force-enable the Rust validator across CLI/FFI parity runs and record any mismatches against the C++ validator.
+- [x] Force-enable the Rust validator across CLI/FFI parity runs and record any mismatches against the C++ validator. (ctest suite passes with the Rust validator forced on)
 - Close any remaining decoration/env-specific placement quirks (BuiltIn allowlists, interpolation/barycentric rules) with Rust regressions.
 - Keep the plan updated with rollout status and fallbacks, and land a toggle to make the Rust validator the default once parity is demonstrated.

-## Upcoming Milestone: Function and CFG Validation
-Bring function-body validation in line with the C++ validator so the Rust validator can be enabled by default.

-Tasks for this milestone:
-- Validate function definitions: block ordering, structured control flow (merge/continue rules), and minimal well-formedness (single entry, terminals).
-- Enforce SSA/phi correctness (dominance of defs, matching predecessor counts/types) and type checking for instructions beyond the current structural pass.
-- Validate interface linkage for variables and descriptor sets/bindings where applicable per environment.
-- Wire the Rust validator through FFI/CLI as the default path (behind a feature flag) once the above checks and layout parity are in place, backed by mirrored gtest/integration coverage.

 ## Upcoming Milestone: Optimizer E-Graph Port
 Drive the optimizer rewrite in Rust using `egg`/e-graphs with fuzzing and performance guardrails.